Bright Angel Trailhead Restoration

 Through your donations, GCA has purchased green-screen virtual technology that will allow children throughout the country to experience the canyon in real time and interact with NPS staff from their classrooms.
 Your investment has created Grand Canyon stewards for years to come.

 Greenhouse at South Rim

 Grand Canyon National Park has more plant species than any other national park in the United States.
 The park is committed to maintaining a native habitat for our vegetation, wildlife, endangered species and water resources.
-Right now, the Park nursery houses over 30,000 native plants and doesn’t have enough space for our watershed restoration projects.
-We need your help to build a spacious, energy-efficient greenhouse that will support the entire vegetation program at the Grand Canyon.
+Prior to completion of this project, the Park nursery housed over 30,000 native plants without enough space for watershed restoration projects.
+With your help, we built a spacious, energy-efficient greenhouse that will support the entire vegetation program at the Grand Canyon.

 Mather Point Amphitheatre